knutnergaard/smufolib/docs/user_guide.rst

     ...             glyph.moveBy = (12, 0)

-Coloring glyphs by range is also really easy with this feature:
+Coloring glyphs by range is also straightforward when using this object:

 .. testcode::